JustAn0therDev/Findin/README.md

 The _Loading Directory_ label shown in the right below the "Search" button indicates that the program is loading the contents of the selected path to a hash table in memory.
 This hash table is updated when a file is renamed, changed, deleted or a new file is created.

 **While the directory is loading, you cannot search for files.
-If you have a hard drive, seeing the _Loading Directory_ label after setting a path will be a bit more common compared to using an SSD.**
+If you have an HDD, seeing the "_Loading Directory..._" label after setting a path will be a bit more common compared to using an SSD.**

 When the program finishes loading the directory, you can now search for contents in files: